 So, I adjusted my biscuit making to include my pastry blender, a fork, and a biscuit cutter and now they are pretty decent.
 Not my mom’s, mind you.
 But decent.

 Mom’s 81 Year-Old-Hands Making Biscuits

-One time when I visited my mom, I purposely made sure I had my camera to capture each step of my mom’s process.
+Once, when I was visiting my mom, I purposely made sure I had my camera to capture each step of my mom’s process.
 Mom’s great-grandkids were with me, so she made biscuits for breakfast every single morning.
 The lighting was not good at all, but that’s okay too.

-My mom, of course, doesn’t really have a recipe, but she measured everything so I could share it all on my blog.
+My mom, of course, doesn’t really have a recipe, but she measured everything that morning so I could share it all on my blog.
 My mom is the best!
 And I’m so excited to present mom’s homemade biscuits.
 Remember: Practice makes perfect!

 Mom’s Homemade Biscuits AKA Crisco Biscuits

 Preheat oven to 500º F and grease a baking pan.

 Place flour in a large bowl.
 Make a well in the center and mix in shortening with your fingers or a pastry blender until blended well.
 If using a pastry blender, mix until mixture resembles small peas.